-The laboratory completed vomitoxin analyses on ~ 7600 ground feed samples, plus an additional 500 samples were analyzed for DON in related USWBSI projects.
-The samples were submitted from 18 scientists in seven states, including North and South Dakota, Nebraska, Kansas, Missouri, Virginia, and Montana.
-The laboratory also provided multiple Fusarium mycotoxin screen on ~100 grain samples and used the screen for quality assessment on control pool cereal samples.
+The laboratory completed vomitoxin analyses on ~ 10,100 ground feed samples.
+The samples were submitted from 22scientists in seven states, including North and South Dakota, Nebraska, Kansas, Missouri, Virginia, and Montana.
+The laboratory also provided multiple Fusarium mycotoxin screen on ~50 grain samples and used the screen for quality assessment on control pool cereal samples.
 The laboratory participated in the check sample system to compare analytical data from vomitoxin analyses with laboratories in Michigan, North Dakota, and Minnesota.